Velocidex/velociraptor-docs/content/docs/forensic/volatile/_index.md

 The first time it is run, the mutant will be "acquired" and the program will simply go to sleep.
-Further instances of the script will be unable to acquire the mutant and will exist immediately.
+Further instances of the script will be unable to acquire the mutant and will exit immediately.

 ### Enumerate the mutants